medplum/medplum/packages/docs/src/pages/blueprints/index.md

 Create an intuitive portal for referring physicians and support integrations into their systems via FHIR API.
 Ensure that referring physicians only see data related to their patients.
 [Learn More](/blueprints/provider-portal)

+## Life Sciences

+Build a custom experience for clinical research including schedule of assessments, PRO and ePRO management, records requests, integrations and dashboards.
+[Learn More](/blueprints/life-sciences)

 ## LIS/LIMS and Lab Network

 Build a custom LIS/LIMS that includes panel management, machine interfacing, quality reporting, dashboards and more.
 A lab network allows a streamlined experience for ordering lab tests via application or API and handles all of the complex business operations.